Joshuaalbert/jaxns/README.md

 This is shown in (https://arxiv.org/abs/2012.15286).

-Recently JAXNS has implemented Phantom-Powered Nested Sampling, which significantly reduces the number of required likelihood evaluations.
+Recently JAXNS has implemented Phantom-Powered Nested Sampling, which significantly reduces the number of required likelihood evaluations for inferring the posterior.
 This is shown in (https://arxiv.org/abs/2312.11330).

 # Note on performance with parallelisation